What Is a Community-owned Business?

 Closed or Unsuccessful COBs (for which we have information)

-The Bee’s Knees in Morrisville, Vermont closed in 2015 after 12 years in business.
+The Bee’s Knees; Morrisville, Vermont (Closed in 2015 after 12 years in business)

-Claire’s Restaurant and Bar in Hardwick, Vermont closed in 2014 after 6 years in business.
+Claire’s Restaurant and Bar; Hardwick, Vermont (Closed in 2014 after 6 years in business)

-In Greenfield Massachusetts, a planned general store failed to meet its fundraising goals and organizing ceased in 2011 (story here).
+Planned general store; Greenfield Massachusetts, (failed to meet its fundraising goals and organizing ceased in 2011)

 Helping More Communities Assess and Employ the COB Model

-While many support systems exist for traditional cooperatives (CommunityWealth.org offers a great overview and directory), no such support system exists to help people start community-owned businesses in North America.
-AMIBA is seeking funding to establish a Center for Community Ownership to enable and promote these models as tools to solve problems on a local level and increase community wealth.
-The Center will identify best practices, common challenges, and resources for the creation of community-owned businesses that can be disseminated to communities nationwide.
-Contact us to learn more or get involved, or make a tax-deductible donation to help launch the CCO in 2018!
+Many support systems exist for traditional cooperatives BUT no support system exists to help people start community-owned businesses in North America.
+AMIBA is currently seeking funding to establish a Center for Community Ownership.
+This would enable and promote these models as tools to solve problems on a local level and increase community wealth.
+The Center will identify best practices, common challenges, and resources for the creation of community-owned businesses that can be shared with communities nationwide.
+Contact us to learn more about these goals, to get involved, or to make a tax-deductible donation to help launch the CCO in 2018!